dibyansh01/DsimplyTech/README.md

 ## Getting Started

-To get a local copy up and running, please follow the simple steps.
+To run the app locally, please follow the following simple steps:

 ## Prerequisites